BlueTechValley Innovation Cluster

 The Issue

-While Central Valley entrepreneurs are helping to drive new and effective energy and water innovations, many are still limited by technical and non-technical hurdles on the road to commercialization.
-On their own, many do not have sufficient resources to fully test their technologies, develop fundable business plans, grow entrepreneurial networks, or transition technologies from trial or demonstration scale to real-world deployment and commercialization.
-The need to help such entrepreneurs is magnified by the recent drought conditions in the Central Valley that have critically reduced available surface water supplies and increased electricity demand due to increased groundwater pumping.
+While Central Valley entrepreneurs are helping to drive new and effective clean energy, water, and agriculture innovations, many are still limited by technical and non-technical hurdles.
+The most critical areas are testing and demonstrations, funding, and commercialization.
+On their own, many entrepreneurs do not have sufficient resources to fully test their technologies, develop fundable business plans, or transition technologies from trial or demonstration scale to real-world deployment and commercialization.

 Project Innovation